 ]This massive foothold on cystic fibrosis treatments have made VRTX a cash cow for investors.
 Last year, Vertex managed to sell more than $3 billion worth of medicines to treat the disease.
 However, this year is looking to eclipse that rate.
 In 2019, VRTX expects to report product revenue of $3.5 billion to $3.7 billion.
 That puts it on track reap more than $5 billion in annual sales by 2024.
 Those robust sales have also helped balloon its cash balance to nearly $4 billion at the end of the quarter.

 And the future is robust for Vertex as well.

-The firm is working on a proved combination therapy of its three drugs to help boosts further, while Symdeko recently received approval from the FDA to be used in children.
+The firm is working on a proved combination therapy of its three drugs to help boosts further, while Symdeko earlier this year received approval from the FDA to be used in children.
 The best news for VRTX could be a recent foray into gene editing that could treat cystic fibrosis completely.
 Partnering with CRISPR Therapeutics (NASDAQ:CRSP), Vertex recently started the first human trial using a CRISPR-based product.
 That drug — CTX001 — also received FDA fast track status and could be a huge revenue booster if approved.

 With its strong dominance, hefty cash flows and continued sales increases, VRTX has quickly become one of biotech’s brightest stars.